 - To make your brand’s material available in the third most widely spoken language on the internet and the second one on social networks.

 I imagine you promote and sell your products online.
 Having your business website, publicity, etc. in English or translating these to English only isn’t enough if you really want to broaden your company’s horizons.

 I can assure you that if you speak to your customers in their language, they will appreciate it and they will want to buy your products or services even more.
 It’s as simple as that.

-Hiring translation and localization services might sound like an expensive investment to someone who doesn’t really know how important they are.
+Hiring translation and localisation services might sound like an expensive investment to someone who doesn’t really know how important they are.
 But believe me, it’s nothing compared to the profits you would be able to get and to the market advantage it presents.

 If you decide to take your company to the next level and you translate your content into Spanish, you will be reaching a vast pool of potential clients, and your business will be one step ahead of the competition.

-Optimize your business results with global audiences and gain the first market advantage by making your content available in Spanish.
+Optimise your business results with global audiences and gain the first market advantage by making your content available in Spanish.